Target level of study

 Faculty of Science

-A 5 ECTS tutored project during which students work individually on developing software for research and development and/or teaching.
+A 5 ECTS supervised project during which students work individually on developing software for research and development and/or teaching.

-This project completes the experience acquired during the tutored project already carried out in M1.
-This time, students work individually, which is a different experience from the M1 group project.
-The student is commissioned to produce a software program to a set of well-defined specifications, and is required to deliver functional code.
+This project builds on the experience gained during the supervised project already completed in M1.
+This time, students work individually, which is a different experience from the M1 project, which was carried out in groups.
+Students receive an order to develop software that meets specific specifications and must deliver functional code.

 M2 PhysNum internship